Saffarid dynasty: Expansion

 The Tahirid city of Herat was captured in 870, and Ya'qub's campaign in the Badghis region led to the capture of Kharidjites which later formed the Djash al-Shurat contingent in his army.
 Ya'qub then turned his focus to the west and began attacks on Khorasan, Khuzestan, Kerman (Southeastern Iran) and Fars (southwestern Iran).
-The Saffarids then seized Khuzestan (southwestern Iran) and parts of southern Iraq, and in 876 came close to overthrowing the Abbasids, whose army was able to turn them back only within a few days' march from Baghdad.
+The Saffarids then seized Khuzestan and parts of southern Iraq, and in 876 came close to overthrowing the Abbasids, whose army was able to turn them back only within a few days' march from Baghdad.
 From silver mines in the Panjshir Valley, the Saffarids were able to mint silver coins.

 These incursions, however, forced the Abbasid caliphate to recognize Ya'qub as governor of Sistan, Fars and Kerman, and Saffarids were even offered key posts in Baghdad.
 Despite Ya'qub's military successes, he was not an empire builder since he had no concept of a centralized government.

 Decline

 Atigh Jameh Mosque of Shiraz, established in 894.

 Coinage of Abu Ja'far Ahmad ibn Muhammad.

-In 901, Amr Saffari was defeated at the battle of Balkh by the Samanids, and they lost Khorasan to them.
+In 901, Amr ibn al-Layth was defeated at the battle of Balkh by the Samanids, and they lost Khorasan to them.
 The Saffarids were reduced to the provinces of Fars, Kerman and Sistan.
 Under Tahir ibn Muhammad ibn Amr (901–908), the dynasty fought the Abbasids for the possession of Fars to maintain its control over the province.
-However, in 908, a civil war erupted between Tahir and the pretender al-Laith b.
-'Ali in Sistan.
+However, in 908, a civil war erupted between Tahir and the pretender al-Layth ibn Ali in Sistan.
 In the next years, the governor of Fars, Sebük-eri defected to the Abbasids.
 In 912, the Samanids finally expelled the Saffarids from Sistan.
 Sistan passed briefly to Abbasid control, but became independent again under the Saffarid Abu Ja'far Ahmad ibn Muhammad; but now the dynasty was a minor power isolated in Sistan.

-In 1002, Mahmud of Ghazni invaded Sistan, dethroned Khalaf I and finally ended the Saffarid dynasty.
+In 1002, Mahmud of Ghazni invaded Sistan, dethroned Khalaf ibn Ahmad and finally ended the Saffarid dynasty.